 - The United Arab Emirates

 - North Korea

-Ensure that you have contact info for the VPN or Smart DNS Proxy service that you opt for.
-This way, any issues can be reported and resolved.
+Contact info for the VPN or smart DNS proxy service that you opt for.
+This way any issues can be reported and resolved.
 If this information is hard to find, it’s likely a sign of poor customer service and availability.